olisystems/Documentation/OLIBOXv1.md

 ## Using the integrated measurement module

 As mentioned in the Featureset above, OLIBOX v1 has its very own measurement module.
 It can be used to monitor and log real-life values from power lines after the installation of the Current-Transformers.

-*This installation should only be done by professionals who can qualify and quantify any risk that might be involved by the respective application.!*
+**This installation should only be done by professionals who can qualify and quantify any risk that might be involved by the respective application environment.!**

 OLIBOX v1 features its own web-server with a dashboard and a REST-API, from which you can get the power values.
 The general structure is: